timquinlan/nginxplus_dynamic_rewrites/README.md

     cd nginxplus_dynamic_rewrites
     docker-compose up

 This demo explores using the NGINX+ keyvalue store to store rewrite info.
 I chose the KV store since one can create/update/remove entries on the fly with an api call.
 The demo is a docker-compose instance that spins up just one node, that node has multiple virtual servers that do different things.
+Before moving forward, you must populate the KV stores with the appropriate test data:

+    curl -s -X POST -d '{"/abc":"/redirected"}' localhost/api/8/http/keyvals/redirects curl -s -X POST -d '{"/abc":"1996343255"}' localhost/api/8/http/keyvals/timebounds #this time is apr/5/2033 so it won't be expired for quite some time curl -s -X POST -d '{"/def":"/redirected"}' localhost/api/8/http/keyvals/redirects curl -s -X POST -d '{"/def":"1680637655"}' localhost/api/8/http/keyvals/timebounds #this time is apr/4/2023 so it is expired

+Use the NGINX+ API to check the keyvalue stores:

+    curl -s localhost/api/8/http/keyvals | jq
+    {
+      "timebounds": {
+        "/abc": "1996343255",
+        "/def": "1680637655"
+      },
+      "redirects": {
+        "/abc": "/redirected",
+        "/def": "/redirected"
+      }
+    }

-**Port 80:** uses an if statement before any content handling to evaluate if there is a rewrite entry in the KV store, if there is it will rewrite the URI to the new value
+**Port 80:** uses an if statement before any content handling to evaluate if there is a rewrite entry in the KV store, if there is it will rewrite the URI to the new value.
+I included this to show that it can be done with out any additional logic.
+If one was to implement this, one would have to develop a method outside of NGINX to manage the KV store entries.
+Check the file "api_cmds: for the approriate POST and PATCH curl commands to do so.

 **Port 81:** uses NJS to evaluate the KV store, additionally there is a second KV store that contains expire dates for the rewrite.